jkitsao/devhook-engineering-blog/_posts/introducing-devhooks.md

 Building **Devhooks**, a better way to work with webhooks and events.

 Over the past few years, I’ve worked on multiple projects where webhooks played a huge role, from payments and notifications to integrations with third-party APIs.
 Debugging and testing them, however, has always been… painful.
+I’ve been immersed in projects where event-driven systems were at the heart of operations.

 At **MyMovies.Africa**, I built a video encoding pipeline and a custom webhook system to emit real-time events about encoding jobs.
 Later, at **Old Mutual**, I managed dozens of webhook integrations powering M-Pesa paybills and other payment workflows.
 Today, as a consultant, I work on microfinance integrations with **Apache Fineract**, where events and webhooks are once again central to connecting systems seamlessly.